zhui-zi/DalamudPlugins/README.md

 * Access Dalamud's settings by typing `/xlsettings` in the chat window and pressing enter.
 * Click on the "Experimental" tab.
-* Copy and Paste in the following URL into one of the blank inputs under the "Custom Plugin Repositories" section: `https://raw.githubusercontent.com/Bluefissure/DalamudPlugins/Bluefissure/pluginmaster.json` If you cannot access Github, use `https://raw.fastgit.org/Bluefissure/DalamudPlugins/Bluefissure/pluginmaster.json `
+* Copy and Paste in the following URL into one of the blank inputs under the "Custom Plugin Repositories" section: `https://raw.githubusercontent.com/Bluefissure/DalamudPlugins/Bluefissure/pluginmaster.json`
+* If you cannot access Github, use this mirror `https://raw.fastgit.org/Bluefissure/DalamudPlugins/Bluefissure/pluginmaster.json `
 * Click the "+" button to add it to the list.
 * Check the "Enabled" box for your new entry.
 * Click "Save and Close" at the bottom.